Updated February 2, 2022

 Some of our clients here at Gradehacker often mention they cannot understand how people can remember everything for a test when they have so many things going on.
 In a certain way, they are right.
 It is impossible to remember everything, but only if you keep practicing outdated memory techniques that involve repeating information and reading your notes until your eyes give up.

 Do you want to know how to retain more information even when the world around you is going crazy?
-Keep reading because we’re about to show you 5 Essential Study Hacks to Improve your Memory While Studying, so you can get a perfect score in your next exam with no sweat.
+Keep reading because we’re about to show you 5 Essential Study Hacks to Improve your Memory While Studying, so you can turn into a memory champion and get a perfect score in your next exam with no sweat.

 Method of Loci: Home Is Where The Concepts Are

-Also known as the memory palace or memory journey technique, this method is simple and great for those who have a great imagination.
-You only have to visualize your home and assign to each room or space some bit of information.
+Also known as the memory journey or memory palace technique, this study method is simple and great for those with great imagination.
+You only have to visualize your home and assign some bit of information to each room or space.
 For example, let’s say you want to remember what kinds of germs exist:

 “I enter my home, and the bacteria greets me in the living room.
 I go to the kitchen, and there are viruses.
 I open the backyard door, and in the bushes, I can find fungi.
 In the pool, there are a bunch of protozoa.”

-You have to note one important thing about this method; for best results, define a well-known route for your memory palace and always follow it in the same order.
+You have to note one important thing about this memory trick; for best results, define a well-known route for your memory palace and always follow it in the same order.

-- Best Used For: any subject as long as you can divide it into small pieces of data that you can associate easily with some object or space.
+- Best Used For: Any subject as long as you can divide it into small data pieces that you can easily associate with some object or space.